GannIntegral/gannintegral.github.io/_posts/2023-12-03-what-is-forex-trading.md

 * Fundamental analysis assesses a currency's intrinsic value based on economic indicators and external factors.
 * It complements technical analysis by providing a broader perspective.

+## Fundamental Analysis in Forex
+**Digging Deeper: Fundamentals of Forex Trading**

+This section explores the role of fundamental analysis in forex trading, covering economic indicators and external factors.

+### Understanding Fundamental Analysis
+* Fundamental analysis assesses a currency's intrinsic value based on economic indicators and external factors.
+* It complements technical analysis by providing a broader perspective.

 <script type="application/ld+json">
 {
   "@context": "https://schema.org",